 You study at Essex Business School (EBS), world-renowned for research on governance, the impact of auditing and the effect of accounting practices in a globalised world.
 As one of the few centres of Excellence for Critical Accounting Practices, we explore alternative aspects of accounting through a social science lens.
 We champion issues such as responsible management, sustainability and global development, business ethics and social responsibility, producing cutting-edge research that aims to make organisations better places to do business.

-Essex Business School is the largest department at the University of Essex and is ranked in the UK’s top 25 for research excellence and intensity (REF, 2014).
+Essex Business School is the largest department at the University of Essex and is ranked in the top 200 for Accounting and Finance in the QS World University Rankings by Subject (2022).
 We are home to cutting-edge researchers, such as Emeritus Professor Prem Sikka, who is regularly cited in the national and international media for his work calling businesses who avoid tax to account.
 We help you to develop new transferable skills, enhance your professional development and build a network of invaluable contacts from across academia and the private, public and third sectors.

 Our accounting research centres, Essex Accounting Centre and BAFA Accounting and Finance in Emerging Economies, organise seminars throughout the year.
 These give you access to the latest academic thinking and the opportunity to network with colleagues and visiting scholars from across the world.
 You also have the opportunity to present your work at our PhD conference each year.

 You may decide to study on a full or part-time basis and we also offer an Mphil and a Masters by dissertation in this subject.
 If you would like to undertake a doctoral degree in accounting, but do not have a Masters degree, you might want to consider our integrated option.